-SMI Energies Technical Analysis & SMI Trading Signals
+SMI Technical Analysis & SMI Trading Signals

 Developed by William Blau.

-The SMI technical indicator is an adaptation of the classic Stochastic Oscillator technical indicator which smoothes out the stochastic indicator oscillations.
+The SMI technical indicator is an adaptation of the classic Stochastic Oscillator indicator which smoothes out the stochastic indicator oscillations.

 Construction of SMI